Daintree

 Daintree ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Daintree's cultural diversity was found to be below average, with 85.2% of its population being Australian citizens and 83.4% born in Australia.
-A total of 92.4% spoke English only at home.
-Christianity was the predominant religion, practiced by 45.5% of Daintree's population.
+Daintree's cultural diversity was found to be below average, with 85.2% of its population being citizens and 83.4% born in Australia.
+English was spoken as the sole language at home by 92.4%.
+Christianity was the predominant religion, making up 45.5% of Daintree's population.

 Frequently Asked Questions - Diversity